gitploy-io/website/docs/concepts/how-it-work.md

 The deployment API consists of these stages:

 1. A user selects a ref(branch, SHA, tag) to deploy.
-2. Gitploy verifies the ref for deployment safety.
+2. It verifies the ref for deployment safety.
 3. It requests GitHub to deploy a specific ref.

 Of course, Gitploy follows these stages to deploy a ref and enhances each stage to use it easily and safely.